Check Website Reputation and Trust

 2. The look and feel of the website

 At the end of the day, a website is a sales and marketing tool.
 It may serve (many) other purposes as well, but it will be seen as a representation of the business behind it (in just the same way as their office is).

 Reputation websites are well laid-out and easy to navigate.
 As a minimum, their content is created to a high standard and addresses the information customers need and want.

 Knowing that a company has a real-world presence can be very reassuring.
 That said, it’s important to strike a balance between reassuring your (potential) customers and maintaining an appropriate level of privacy for your workers.
-Obviously, the way this works will depend on many factors, but if you don’t want people visiting your premises (without invitation), then consider using a PO Box.
+The way this works will depend on many factors, but if you don’t want people visiting your premises (without invitation), then consider using a PO Box.

 cWatch Website Reputation Checker